Humans Are Not the Only Ones That Want to Feel Younger

 As dogs age and begin to show signs of arthritis and other aging ailments, stem cells can be used to treat these conditions, giving our senior dogs a better quality of life, better range of motion, more energy, and less pain and stiffness as they get older.
 Many veterinarians are already actively involved in stem cell therapy with a reported 80-85% success rate.

 Dogs have been part of our lives for thousands of years.
-The thought of helping the bodies of our dogs rebuild themselves sound too good to be true, … [but] it is quickly becoming a reality and I am overwhelmed with excitement to see what lays ahead.
+The thought of helping the bodies of our dogs rebuild themselves sound too good to be true, … it is quickly becoming a reality and I am overwhelmed with excitement to see what lays ahead.

 Recent Articles